Skip to main content

 He served as chair of the Department of Geology from 2011-19.

-Dr. Goldman has also been a collaborative colleague and supportive mentor for other faculty members of the department.
-He has made a transformative impact on the department, faculty and students.
+Dr. Goldman was also a collaborative colleague and supportive mentor for other faculty members of the department.
+He made a transformative impact on the department, faculty and students.

 In the 1990s, Dr. Jeffrey Griffin helped launch the Department of Communication study abroad program, a program that is now a core element of the Communication Department on a daily basis.